3 BJP activists arrested for raising 'goli maro...' slogan in Bengal | Law-Order

-Three BJP activistsincluding its Hooghly district youth wing chief Suresh Sahuhave been arrested for allegedly raising 'goli maro...' (shootthe traitors) slogan at a roadshow of party leader SuvenduAdhikari here, police said on Thursday.
+Three BJP activistsincluding its Hooghly district youth wing chief Suresh Shawhave been arrested for allegedly raising 'goli maro...' (shootthe traitors) slogan at a roadshow of party leader SuvenduAdhikari here, police said on Thursday.

-Some BJP activists had allegedly raised the slogan ata party programme in West Bengal's Hooghly district onWednesday, following which district police registered a suomotu case and arrested them late at night, an officer said.
+Some BJP activists had allegedly raised the slogan ata party programme in West Bengal's Hooghly district onWednesday, following which the district police registered asuo motu case and arrested them late at night, an officersaid.

-The three arrested persons will be produced at a courtduring the day, he said.
+The three arrested persons were produced before theChandannagar Sub-divisional Court, which remanded them tojudicial custody till January 30.

+BJP activists, on the other hand, demonstrated infront of the Chandannagar Police Commissionerate demanding theimmediate release of the arrested persons.

 BJP spokesperson Samik Bhattacharya said that theparty does not endorse the slogan raised by the participantsholding the BJP flag.